ARU-Bioinf-IBDS/prac-E/README.md

-# Exercise D: Writing your own functions
+# Practical E: Writing your own functions

 Before starting this exercise you should work through